-Thesis submission and examination
+Thesis preparation and submission

 Submission of a thesis is an exciting milestone for both students and supervisors and one that should be celebrated.